OF THE METROPOLITAN CAC

 Available funding to support the Metropolitan CAC's services does not cover the costs.
 Even as the state budget for such services continues to shrink, the need for a sound response to child abuse allegations increases.
 Thankfully, the Friends of the Metropolitan CAC is a charitable organization that raises funds and community awareness for the CAC.

 Melanie Baker is a retired community health nurse.
 She worked for many years in continuing education for nurses and also in the area of HIV/AIDS Education and Prevention with the University of South Carolina School of Public Health, the US Department of Defense, and NIOSH (a division of CDC) before retiring.
 Since retiring she has served on many local boards (McKissick Museum, Jewish Family Services, Habitat for Humanity, and Auntie Karen Foundation) and been an active community volunteer.
 She received a Master’s degree in Community Health Nursing from the University of South Carolina.
 In her spare time she enjoys practicing yoga, traveling, and reading.
-She is looking forward to being a grandmother soon.
+She and her husband have three grown children and four grandchildren.
+They divide their time between Columbia and Mt.
+Pleasant.

 REBECCA GAVIN - VICE PRESIDENT